Community Keyboards – featuring all that’s best from the King of Instruments.

 Don’t forget you can contact the programme via this page or email – email@example.com.
 We’re live each Thursday morning at 9am on Oldham Community Radio 99.7FM, or via the station’s Listen Again service.

 Hope you enjoy our September programmes and don’t forget to leave any comments for anything you would like to hear on Community Keyboards.

 If you prefer to download to listen, please use

 For the complete list of archived Community Keyboards programmes click here

 About Community Keyboards and Ian Wolstenholme

-I won’t bore you with a life story (but if I must, there’s a full biography!) but for the past year, my latest venture has been “Community Keyboards”, a weekly hour-long programme (actually two new editions per month) containing music and conversation on Oldham Community Radio 99.7FM.
+I won’t bore you with a life story (but if I must, there’s a full biography!) but my latest venture has been “Community Keyboards”, a weekly hour-long programme (actually two brand new editions per month) containing music and conversation on Oldham Community Radio 99.7FM.
 Being a community broadcaster, our transmitted signal is devised primarily to target the Oldham area; in truth, we have many listeners who can receive the station and its programmes across several parts of Greater Manchester and beyond.

 Whether you are a seasoned professional performer, home hobby player, or just enjoy listening to good music, I hope you find a friend in Community Keyboards.
 Please feel free to comment anytime below.